Countly/countly-server/plugins/alerts/README.md

 # Alerts plugin

-The Alerts plugin is designed to monitor various metrics and events within the Countly analytics platform.
-It provides a structured way to set up alerts for different types of data, ensuring that users are notified when specific conditions are met.
-Below is a detailed breakdown of the plugin's file structure and its components:
+The Alerts plugin in Countly is a reactive tool designed to keep you informed about critical changes in your application’s metrics, even when you’re not monitoring dashboards.
+It sends email notifications when specific conditions on important metrics are met, enabling you to respond quickly to potential issues.
+This feature helps ensure your app maintains high performance and provides a positive user experience by alerting you to areas that may need immediate attention.

 ## File structure
 File structure follows usual Countly plugin structure